orange-lang/orange-docs/README.md

 - Builtin complex expressions like array ranges and tuples
 - Easily extend new methods to existing types, even POd types like int and bool

-Orange is still a work in progress and still sees design changes; all features and syntax are subject to change.
-This branch is `rev-3`, a complete re-imagining of the language and syntax to be more expressive.
-It takes some ideas from C-family languages and borrows some of the properties of functional programming type systems.
+Please note that Orange is still a work in progress and still sees design changes; all features and syntax are subject to change.